jiinp2/jiin-park-capstone/README.md

 # 🗺️ Focal

 A travel journaling web app that helps users document meaningful journeys through photos, notes, and interactive maps.
 Built as a capstone project for the BrainStation Software Engineering Bootcamp.
+This is the frontend repository that accompanies the [backend](https://github.com/jiinp2/jiin-park-capstone-api).

 ## 📖 Description